Marco L.

 Approaching the Serenissima on a sailing boat along the navigable canals delimited by the canals delimited by the "briccole" is a unique experience: Venice is a pearl, but without its lagoon it would lose part of its incredible charm. incredible charm.
 Trieste is not to be outdone, given the ties with sailing.

-Reserve a single spot, a cabin, or a whole boat just for you and your friends or family.
+Book a single spot, a cabin or the whole boat just for yourself, or for your friends or family.

 Sailing holidays that suit all budgets